mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 It follows that two transactions contaning duplicate instances of the same NRD kernel cannot be accepted as valid in the txpool concurrently.
 "First one wins" semantics apply when validating transactions containing NRD kernels in a similar way to resolving the spending of unspent outputs.

 Grin supports "rewind" back through recent history to handle fork and chain reorg scenarios.
 1 week of full blocks are maintained on each node and up to 10080 blocks can be rewound.
 To support relative lockheights each node must maintain an index over sufficient kernel history for an _additional_ 10080 blocks beyond this rewind horizon.
 Each node should maintain 2 weeks of kernel history in the local NRD kernel index.
 This will cover the pathological case of a 1 week rewind and the validaton of a 1 week long relative lock beyond that.
+The primary use case is for revocable payment channel close operations.
+We believe a 7 day period is more than sufficient for this.
+We do not require long, extended revocation periods and limiting this to a few days is preferable to keep the cost of verification low.
+The need for these revocable transactions to be included on chain should be low as these are only required in a non-cooperative situation but where required we want to minimize the cost of verification which must be performed across all nodes.

 ----